Libertango: Media

 In the Prince of Tennis anime series, Atobe Keigo and Sanada Genichirou attended a performance of this song.
 They used it later to set the beat for their Doubles match.
-In the fandom these characters are known as the "Tango Pair".

 Libertango was the backing music in the Tarot advert for Volvo's S60 compact executive saloon.

-The music was used in the Roman Polanski movie Frantic (1988), as well as in Jacques Rivette's film Le Pont du Nord (1981).
+The music was used in the Roman Polanski movie Frantic (1988), and was one of two pieces from Piazzolla that made up the entire soundtrack of Jacques Rivette's film Le Pont du Nord (1981).